Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 .. image:: _images/tutorial04_05b.png
-	:width: 200
+	:align: center

 .. note:: This pattern will reoccur very often when analyzing a network.
 First, we apply a particular *Measure* algorithm in order to extract information from the graph, and then store its result in the **viewMetric** column so that we can apply a second algorithm, whether it be a *Resizing*, *Color mapping* algorithm, etc.

 * In order to identify communities within this very small network of 8 World Champions, we will use the *Louvain* algorithm in the *Measure* → *Clustering* section.
 Now if we have a look at the *Spreadsheet view*, we can see that the **viewMetric** column contains one of three integers.
 That tells us that our algorithm identified three communities.
-Note that this information is also stored in the *Louvain* algorithm settings themselves.
+Note that this information is also stored in the *Louvain* algorithm output parameter **#communities**.

 .. image:: _images/tutorial04_06b.png
-	:width: 200
+	:align: center

 * Now we will apply the *Color Mapping* algorithm, choosing three distinct colors so that the commuities are easily identified in the *Geographic view*.
 This might be the result: